-The primary consideration is to first assure firefighter and public safety.
-It is a must to assess potential fire behavior, ingress/egress routes, nature of the threat, hazardous materials, and available water supplies before engaging in the protection of any structures.
-The first step in conducting a safe operation is to assess whether firefighting operations can be conducted safely.
+The primary consideration in wildland urban interface (WUI) is to assure firefighter and public safety.
+It is essential to assess potential fire behavior, ingress/egress routes, nature of the threat, hazardous materials, and available water supplies before engaging in the protection of any structures.
+The first step is to assess whether firefighting operations can be conducted safely.

 - Those that are not threatened.